Toward Lower Bounds for Chromatic Symmetric Functions in the Elementary Basis: Strong and Powerful -Tableaux

 \section{Strong and Powerful $P$-Tableaux}

 Recall that $P$ is assumed to be a \threeone -free poset on $[n]$ throughout the paper, where $n$ is a non-negative integer, including the empty poset.
 In this section, we define the sets $\strongSSYT_P(\lambda)$ and $\decSSYT_P(\lambda)$ of \emph{strong} and \emph{powerful} $P$-tableaux for all partitions $\lambda$.
-We show that $\strongSSYT_P(\lambda) \subseteq \decSSYT_P(\lambda)$ and state refinements of Conjectures~\ref{undercountqConj} and~\ref{overcountqConj} in terms of $P$-analogues.
+We show that $\strongSSYT_P(\lambda) \subseteq \decSSYT_P(\lambda)$ and state a refinement of Conjecture~\ref{undercountqConj} in terms of $P$-analogues.
 We then reinterpret Theorem~\ref{twoColmPpos} and Theorem~\ref{hookShapemPpos} in terms of strong and powerful $P$-tableaux.
 Recall the definition of \emph{powersum words} from Definition~\ref{def powersum word}.

 \begin{defin} For a composition $\alpha = (\alpha_1, \alpha_2,...,\alpha_l)$ with positive entries, a \emph{powerful array} $A$ of shape $\alpha$ is a function $A: \row(\alpha) \to P$ such that \begin{enumerate} \item each row of $A$ is a powersum word, \item $A_{r,t} <_P A_{s,t}$ for all cells $(r, t), (s,t) \in \alpha$ with $r < s$, and \item for each row $r$, $A_{r,\alpha_r} <_P A_{s, t}$ for all $s > r$ and $t > \alpha_r$. \end{enumerate} Let $\decArray_P(\alpha)$ be the set of powerful arrays of $P$ of shape $\alpha$. \end{defin}